drankinatty/gtksolver/README.md

 As mentioned at the beginning, this project is basically a quick GtkTextView wrapper around a linear system solver.
 The Gtk+2 interface and forwarding of the textview contents to the solver has minimal validations.
 This basically grew out of finding a convenient way to help students with physics and engineering problems.
 The acceptable input format is flexible enough to allow pasting of a `.csv` (*comma separated values* file) into the editor window or any other delimited set of numbers that make up the coefficent matrix for a system of equations.
 The underlying solver and parsing code is much more robust.

+In addition to the Gtk+2 interface, there is a native windows version that can be compiled with VS. The Windows SDK 7.1 is all that is needed.
+If there is interest, that source code can be either included in a separate directory in this project, or as a separate project.
+Add an issue if you are interested in the native windows version being made available.

 ### License/Copyright

 This code is licensed under the GPLv2 open-source license contained in `gpl-2.0.txt` and copyright David C. Rankin, 2019.